Are you looking for writing motivation?

 4) Keep the ideas flowing

-Ideas don’t have to strike to you when you want them to.
-You can get ideas at the most weirdest places and in the most odd of times.
+Ideas don’t have to strike you when you want them to.
+You can get ideas at the weirdest places and at the oddest of times.

 If you’re still stuck, here is a massive list of blog post topics to keep your creative juices flowing.

 Here are some tips to help you blog more consistently.
 Take a thorough look:

 Please note: Don’t forget to go through my best writing hacks that I mention after this graphic.

 In the first two assumptions, did you notice both your family and your friends were happy with your story?

 The reason is you provided each of them a value they wanted and could relate to.
 When you were with your family, it was an obedient student’s story and with your friends, mostly teens, you talked about a girl.

 This is what will help you in your content too.